Looking for quality, yet inexpensive training ammunition? Aren’t we all. The Winchester USA Forged ammo might be right up your alley.

 Let’s face it: the days of a 50 round box of 9mm selling for about $5 are long gone.
 If you watch for online deals, you can sometimes get a box for about $10 (before shipping), but prices of $12-15 are far more common.
 [Editor’s note: That was before the 2020 pandemic that drove ammo prices sky high.]

-Winchester Ammunition recently introduced a new line of ammo for high volume shooters who wanted to make their dollars stretch.
+Winchester Ammunition recently introduced a line of ammo for high-volume shooters who wanted to make their dollars stretch.
 Called USA Forged, this new series is available in 150 round bulk packs and is currently only made in 9mm.
 But, is the ammunition reliable and affordable?
 I decided to take a look.